Influence cities of tomorrow

 |Study area||Architecture and Built Environment|

 |Credit for prior study||For more details on applying for credit, please contact the Student Business Centre: email@example.com|

 With the majority of the world’s population now living in urban areas, there is considerable demand for graduates with expertise in sustainable living environments.
 Climate change, urban management and environmental impact are prominent concerns for both industry and government, creating high demand for environmental and urban professionals.

 The Bachelor of Sustainable Environments and Planning will provide you with access to a wide range of career pathways in the natural and built environments.
 Graduates will be equipped with the knowledge and practical experience required to be sustainability and planning professionals in business, industry, government and consulting firms.
 Graduates can progress into a wide range of careers in city and regional planning, community infrastructure, development assessment, fisheries and agriculture, mining and energy, property, strategic or social planning, tourism, transportation or urban design.
 Graduates of this program will be equipped with a comprehensive knowledge of sustainable environments, and will be able to seek work anywhere in Australia or around the world.

 Students graduating with the Bachelor of Sustainable Environments and Planning are internationally recognised by the Royal Institution of Chartered Surveyors (RICS).
-The program is also accredited by the Planning Institute of Australia (PIA).
+Students who complete the Bachelor of Sustainable Environments and Planning or a cognate degree followed by the Graduate Diploma of Sustainable Environments and Planning are eligible to apply for professional recognition/accreditation with the Planning Institute of Australia (PIA).

 The structure of the Bachelor of Sustainable Environments and Planning is based on theoretical and practical subjects.
 This program is designed in close consultation with prominent industry professional boards to ensure the integrity and contemporary relevance of the degree.